brianm/a/README.md

 right place in your workspace.
 Automation, such as make, is supposed to solve this for us, so let us let it do that.

+# I just want to build this project!

+If you just want to build this project, not develop it, just run make:

+    $ make

+Enabling this is about half the point of the project.
+Okay, now for developers hacking on a project using this go skeleton...

 ## Useful Targets

 * <code>make</code> The default target is "build", which will build